This article is part two in our Sucks Really Bad series. For part one, please see, "Newsweek Sucks Really Bad."

 O, Roland Martin, the poor non-idiot of the CNN crew.
 Informed, reasonable, black — you could spend the entire night of Iowa coverage just watching his soul die.
 On CNN, calling on him for his opinion seemed like a gesture of last resort, while on MSNBC, you couldn't hear from anyone other than Al Sharpton for minutes at a time.
 It almost makes you want to give over to thoughts of conspiracy: nobody wants to hear from the black commentator who isn't immediately undermined by the weight of his own considerable baggage.

 It's not like the left in general got much help from this panel anyway.
 The only occasional bailout Martin received came from the Cajun Nosferatu, James Carville, who is usually no help to Democrats at all.
-While he can call an entertaining horserace, his stock in trade is slightly less absurd culture-war and demographic abstractions than those his fellow panelists usually trade in.
-As soon as he departs from the numbers, his homespun horseshit amounts to the same absence of substance but greater style, which makes him perfect for CNN.
-Still, his presence also says everything about their conception of politics.
+While he calls an entertaining horserace, his stock in trade is a more sober version of the culture-war and demographic abstractions than those his fellow panelists usually trade in.
+As soon as he departs from the numbers, CNN's flattening of debate means that his homespun schtick amounts to the same absence of substance but greater style.
+His presence also says everything about their conception of politics.

 Then there were the analytical satellites — who, Donna Brazile's limp centrism aside, further exposed CNN's dedication to "the liberal media" by hiring every second-rate Cleon Skousen currently stoking race war in the United States on behalf of Wall Street.
 Alex Castellanos spouted vague impressionistic nonsense while looking like a cross between Hercule Poirot and Mr. Belvedere that hadn't been let out of the closet for the last 20 years.
 Standing next to him was none other than Erick Erickson, who edits RedState.com, which provides slightly more upmarket "Obama is a Stalin Nazi" editorials for people who consider World Net Daily too obvious.
 He also regularly publishes this sneering grotesque.